-- Email Validation : By clicking on a link in email sent to administrative contact of domain
+- Email Validation: By clicking on a link in an email sent to the administrative contact of the domain

-- In the automation process of ACM certificate, DNS validation is used.
-Because obviously clicking a link in email will be manual process.
+- In the automation process of the ACM certificate, DNS validation is used.
+Because obviously clicking a link in an email will be a manual process.

 How to Automate Provisioning of ACM Certificate

 Infrastructure as a code is cool.
-It gives us flexibility to replicate our application environment in a click.
+It gives us the flexibility to replicate our application environment with a click.

-You will need a AWS::CertificateManager::Certificate resource to get a certificate.
-Checkout more about this here.
+You will need an AWS::CertificateManager::Certificate resource to get a certificate.
+Check out more about this here.

-In the below code snippet, we are automating creation of ACM Certificate using CloudFormation template.
+In the below code snippet, we are automating the creation of an ACM Certificate using the CloudFormation template.

 --- AWSTemplateFormatVersion: '2010-09-09' Parameters: DomainName: Description: "Domain for which you are requesting a cert" Type: String Default: example.com #Put your own domain name here HostedZoneId: Description: "hosted zone id in which CNAME record for the validation needs to be added" Type: String Default: XYZABCDERYH #Put the hosted zone id in which CNAME record for the validation needs to be added Resources: Certificate: Type: AWS::CertificateManager::Certificate Properties: DomainName: !Ref DomainName DomainValidationOptions: - DomainName: !Ref DomainName HostedZoneId: !Ref HostedZoneId ValidationMethod: 'DNS' Outputs: CertificateArn: Value: !Ref Certificate

-If you create a CloudFormation stack using above code snippet, your ready to use certificate is there for you and you can verify the same by going to ACM service.
+If you create a CloudFormation stack using the above code snippet, your ready-to-use certificate is there for you and you can verify the same by going to ACM service.

-However in case of ACM cert it gives us CertificateArn.
+However, in the case of ACM cert, it gives us CertificateArn.